graphpql/graphpinator/docs/README.md

 ## Compliance status

 This library aims at the [latest draft of the GraphQL specification](http://spec.graphql.org/draft/).
 The current version supports all the features and is ready to be used in real-world applications.

 Known incompatibilities can be found in [issues with "Spec incompatibility" label](https://github.com/infinityloop-dev/graphpinator/issues?q=is%3Aopen+is%3Aissue+label%3A%22Ctg+-+Spec+incompatibility%22).
+Those deviations from specification should not affect your application in any way, but are listed anyway for full transparency.

 ## Table of contents: